-2.53.
-The decision making authority should be clearly defined and established at an appropriate level, commensurate with the complexity of the task and the potential consequences of decisions to be made.
-In the preventive domain, the main control room supervisor or a dedicated safety engineer or other designated official should fulfil this responsibility.
-In the mitigatory domain, decisions should be made by a person having a broader perspective of all the measures for accident management and a comprehensive understanding of the implications of the decisions.
+2.85.
+In accident conditions, the decision making authority should be clearly defined and established at an appropriate level, commensurate with the complexity of the task and the potential consequences of decisions to be made.
+When EOPs are implemented, the main control room supervisor or other designated official within the operating organization should fulfil this responsibility.
+When significant fuel rod degradation is imminent or ongoing, decision making necessitates having a perspective of all the measures for accident management and a wider understanding of the implications of the decisions.
 Some States require that the main control room supervisor be capable of performing actions in all aspects of accident management until the person authorized to manage the emergency starts to execute his or her duties.